 Capsicum and related species contain 1% - 2% naturally occurring phenolic alkaloids by dry weight, collectively known as Capsaicinoids.2 Capsaicin, Dihydrocapsaicin and Nordihydrocapsaicin comprise approximately 95% of the total level of Capsaicinoids.3 These compounds are potent irritants to the mucous membranes and are needed only in low concentrations to produce the desired pungency as food ingredients.
 Pungency is the ability to produce a sensation of “heat”, and Cayenne is commonly referred to as a “hot” flavor.
 The most familiar effect to consumers of spicy food is a body heat loss due to sweating.
 That effect could explain why people in hot climates like eating “hot” food.
 Most Capsicum products - including cayenne pepper - are traded on the basis of their pungency, related to the amount of Capsaicinoids they contain.

 The food industry has traditionally preferred the sensory (organoleptic) method as a part of its quality control to measure directly the levels of “heat” in peppers.
 The Scoville Organoleptic Test requires a panel of five individuals tasting pepper extract solutions that are progressively more diluted until a level is reached at which the tasters could no longer detect any “heat”.
 The greater the dilution needed to reach this point, the “hotter” the pepper and the higher its score on the Scoville scale.

 In recent decades several instrumental analytical methods have become available for the identification and quantification of Capsaicinoids, with High Performance Liquid Chromatography (HPLC) considered the most reliable, selective and rapid method.2 Using HPLC we can measure individual Capsaicinoids amounts in micrograms (mg) per gram of pepper weight, equivalent to “parts per million” (ppm).
 A Capsaicinoids concentration of one ppm corresponds to 15 SHUs.5

 Capsaicin affects physiological pathways involved in the perception of temperature and pain by interacting with sensory neurons.
 Capsaicin first activates the pain receptors, but upon repeated application to the skin desensitizes these receptors and relieves the pain.
-It is used as an OTC (over the counter) topical analgesic for painful conditions,10 including rheumatic concerns.11
+It is used topically to relieve minor, temporary pain due to normal exertion, 10 including for joints.11